Physics-informed Guided Disentanglement in Generative Networks: Experiments

-Opposite to the literature, our method enables disentanglement of the target domain, so we report both the disentangled translations as well as the translations with the injection of optimal target occlusions.
-The disentanglement is greatly visible in still frames of this section, but is also beneficial in video - without any temporal constraints - for our model-guided output (cf. supplementary video).
-In Sec.~\ref{sec:exp-validation}, we study the accuracy of our model parameters estimation on the well-documented raindrop model, and ablate our proposal in Sec.~\ref{sec:exp-ablation}.
+In Sec.~\ref{sec:exp-disentanglement} we extensively study the disentanglement of raindrop, dirt, composite occlusions, and fog -- on a qualitative/quantitative basis, and using proxy tasks and human judgement.
+Our method is compared against the recent DRIT~\cite{lee2019drit++}, U-GAT-IT~\cite{kim2019u}, AttentionGAN~\cite{tang2019attention}, CycleGAN~\cite{zhu2017unpaired}, and MUNIT~\cite{huang2018multimodal} frameworks.
+Opposite to the literature, our method enables disentanglement of the target domain, so we report both the disentangled translations as well as the translations with the injection of optimal target physical traits.
+The disentanglement is greatly visible in images presented in this section.
+Because physical models are readily available, we emphasize our physical model-guided strategy (Sec.~\ref{sec:method-unsupervised}) evaluated on 4 models in Sec.~\ref{sec:exp-disentanglement-physics}.
+Conversely, the neural-guided strategy (Sec.~\ref{sec:method-supervised}), requires rare separate neural networks for rendering traits.
+It is subsequently only evaluated on dirt disentanglement in Sec.~\ref{sec:exp-disentanglement-neural}, relying on DirtyGAN~\cite{uricar2019let}, for comparison purposes with the model-guided strategy.
+In Sec.~\ref{sec:exp-validation}, we study the accuracy of our physical model parameters estimation on the well-documented raindrop model, and finally ablate our proposal in Sec.~\ref{sec:exp-ablation}.